-How to Load an Excavator: Excavator Shipping 101
+How to Correctly Load an Excavator on a Trailer

 Excavator Accidents and Hazards

-Before jumping onto the step-by-step process of safely loading and hauling an excavator, let’s have a look at what can go wrong if it doesn’t happen according to the plan.
-Excavator accidents and hazards are no joke.
-A minor mistake can easily result in a fatal accident.
+Before jumping onto the step-by-step process of safely loading and hauling an excavator, let’s look at what can go wrong if it doesn’t happen according to the plan.
+Excavator accidents and hazards are no joke, and a minor mistake can easily result in a fatal accident.
 So, you have to be very careful while loading and hauling an excavator.

-- When an excavator or a heavy object is put on the top of a trailer bed, the trailer lowers down a little.
-So, it is better to raise the jack of the trailer to its maximum capacity to avoid any contact with the ground.
+After finishing the assurance checks, you can begin setting up your trailer.
+Following are a few steps and safety measures for you to follow: When an excavator or a heavy object is put on the top of a trailer bed, the trailer lowers down a little.
+So, it is better to raise the trailer’s jack to its maximum capacity to avoid any contact with the ground.